Condensation Polymers

 - Naturally found polyesters are biodegradable but most synthetic polyesters are not.
 However, polyesters can be recycled and re-processed because their inter-chain linkages are easy to overcome without distorting the polymer backbone.

 - Structure: monomers are joined together via amidation, that is a reaction between a carboxylic acid and an amine functional group.
-A water molecule is eliminated every time a dicarboxylic and a diamine molecule join together.
+A water molecule is formed and eliminated every time a carboxylic acid and an amine react.

 Diagram shows hydrogen bonds formed between adjacent polyamide chains